 Floyd & Mary Haight Archives

 The Dearborn Historical Museum serves as the archives of the City of Dearborn.
 The Museum’s archives at the McFadden-Ross House contains thousands of photos, reference books, maps, documents, and more.
-It also has several decades of Dearborn business directories and (nearly) every high school yearbook for Dearborn-area schools.
+The archives hold several decades of Dearborn business directories and (nearly) every high school yearbook for Dearborn-area schools.

 Public research hours at the archives are 10am – 4pm Tuesdays, Wednesdays, and Thursdays, or by appointment.
 To contact the Museum with a research request or to make a research appointment, please contact museum@dearborn.gov.